2019 was the year of the Indian startups. The country’s startup scene attracted over

 Small businesses have to be careful about expenses as they normally don’t have a lot of inherent capital.
 With the right amount of funding for startups you can prevent certain business problems from happening.
 These are the advantages you have when you are prepared financially.

-• You are aware of how much funds are required.
+- You are aware of how much funds are required.

 You can determine the correct funds amount for various business activities.
-For example, when setting up their business, launching a new product or when entering a new market.
+For example, when setting up their business, launching a new product or when entering a new market. - You will find it easier to create scalable business models.

 Investors will be ready to invest in your business if they see that it can be scaled easily and guarantees an increase in ROI.
-You will also have a clear idea on how much funds will be required for seeking loans to expand the business or for acquiring venture capital.
+You will also have a clear idea on how much funds will be required for seeking loans to expand the business or for acquiring venture capital. - You are better prepared for business failures.

 If you have adequate capital backing, you can be prepared to avoid business failures and shortcomings.
 For example, you can invest to boost sales, launch marketing campaigns, and relaunch a product in new stores.